 A brand needs to make an impression, so it’s very important.
-Today’s retail environment is intensely competitive and a strong and recognisable logo and identity is essential.
+Today’s retail environment is intensely competitive and a strong and recognisable product logo and identity are essential.

 We would like to thank Lucy and Viktor for taking the time to answer our questions and share their insights and experiences with us, not just creating a business but growing it and we wish them all the best for the future too.
 Find out more about The Honeymakers and their delicious honey at www.thehoneymakers.co.uk

 Keep an eye out for other interviews with food and drink producers and other ‘Friends of Toast’.